jordanhunt22/CollegeAuction/README.md

 * User can favorite certain listings
 * User can add a profile picture
 * User can share listings through text/email
+* User can use Stripe SDK to pay/receive payment from items

 ### 2. Screen Archetypes